MicrosoftDocs/sql-docs/azure-sql/database/authentication-azure-ad-logins.md

 ### Create user syntax

-The below T-SQL syntax is already available in SQL Database, and can be used for creating database-level Azure AD principals mapped to Azure AD logins in the virtual `master` database.
+The following T-SQL syntax is already available in SQL Database, and can be used for creating database-level Azure AD principals mapped to Azure AD logins in the virtual `master` database.

 To create an Azure AD user from an Azure AD login, use the following syntax.
 Only the Azure AD admin can execute this command in the virtual `master` database.